Exporting to France

 Doing business in France

 France is the world’s fifth largest economy and the second largest consumer market in Europe.
-Growth forecasted for France by the Organisation for Economic Co-operation and Development (OECD) in 2016 is 1.7%.

 It is a large, open and diversified market, is within easy reach of the UK and offers opportunities to sell UK products and services across all sectors.